Environmental Geology and Contamination MSc

-When you finish the course, our Careers and Employability service can help you find a job that puts your skills to work in environmental consultancy.
+When you finish the course, our Careers and Employability service can help you find a job that puts your skills to work in the environmental, geological and geotechnical industries.

 After you leave the University, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.

 As well as support by faculty teaching staff and your personal tutor, you can use the University’s Academic Skills Unit (ASK).

 ASK provides one-to-one support in areas such as:

 academicwriting notetaking timemanagement criticalthinking presentationskills referencing workingin groups revision, memory and exam techniques